guywinfield/Data-Science-Projects/Analyses/Spotify/README.md

 - Lacking Data
   - To make more sophisticated correlations, bigger comparisons in distributions we need more than 50 songs.
 We could consider scraping the top 50 songs for each week of 2020 to build a more robust dataset.
+  - We also have to acknowledge recency biais.
+Songs which have been in  the chart longer are more likely to fall in rankings.
+Therefore this is more of a slice in time rather than a constant preference.

 - Distribution Issues
   - Certain float-based fields display unusual distributions: